angarsky/diveintopython/learn/variables/set.md

 Sets are unordered collections of unique elements.
 Therefore, they do not support indexing by integer values like lists or tuples.

-If you need to access a specific element in a set, you can use the `in` keyword to check if the element exists in the set, or you can use the `for` loop to iterate over the elements of the set.
+If you need to access a specific element in a set, you can use the `in` keyword to check if python set contains an element, or you can use the `for` loop to iterate over the elements of the set.

 Here are some examples: